slatedocs/slate/source/includes/_police_registration.md

 first_surname | true | The guest's first surname
 second_surname | false | The guest's seconds surname.
 Only required for spanish people. doc_issue_date | true | The issue date of the identification document in format YYYY-MM-DD, i.e. 2010-11-23 doc_isue_place | false | Used for Italians in Italy Only.
-It must be the ID of one of the Italian cities (see below). birth_date | true | The guest's birth date in format YYYY-MM-DD, i.e. 1982-10-15 birth_place | false | Used for Italians in Italy Only.
-It must be the ID of one of the Italian cities (see below). nationality | true | Country code in ISO 3-letters format, i.e. ESP (Spain) / DEU (Germany) / ITA (Italy) generate_receipt | false | true by default.
+It must be the CODE of one of the Italian cities (see below). birth_date | true | The guest's birth date in format YYYY-MM-DD, i.e. 1982-10-15 birth_place | false | Used for Italians in Italy Only.
+It must be the CODE of one of the Italian cities (see below). nationality | true | Country code in ISO 3-letters format, i.e. ESP (Spain) / DEU (Germany) / ITA (Italy) generate_receipt | false | true by default.
 If set to false, the registration receipt won't be generated. accommodation_nif | false | NIF number of the legal holder of the accommodation, to be used in the receipt if generate_receipt is true.